 Logs provide you with a window inside your chatbot’s inner working.
 Use them to figure out exactly what happened after every message sent.

-To find your logs, go to Chats → Logs.
+To find your logs, go to Analyse → Logs.

 Understanding the logs overview